Lamorne Morris: Early life

-Morris grew up in the South Side of Chicago.
+Morris grew up on the South Side of Chicago.
 As a teenager he moved to the western suburb of Glen Ellyn, where he attended Glenbard South High School.
+Attorney and political candidate Qasim Rashid was a classmate of his.
 His mother worked for the United States Postal Service.
 He also has a brother, Devon.
 Before he discovered acting, Morris was a class clown who would frequently be sent to detention.

 Morris graduated from the College of DuPage in 2003 where he studied theatre and received the Chris Farley Memorial Acting Scholarship.
 He also attended the Second City Training Center, and was a member of Second City's Outreach And Diversity Ensemble.
 While studying at Second City, Morris worked as a server at Ed Debevic's, a retro-themed diner where the servers act rude to the diners.

 Career

-Morris appeared in commercials for State Farm Insurance, Taco Bell, Twix, Miller Lite, Las Vegas, 7 Up, Edge, Sears, Microsoft Windows, Chili's, McDonald's, Ford and Hornitos Tequila.
-In 2019, he became the spokesperson for Canadian based Bank of Montreal and Chicago-based BMO Harris Bank.
+Morris appeared in commercials for State Farm Insurance, Taco Bell, Twix, Miller Lite, Las Vegas, 7 Up, Edge, Sears, Microsoft Windows, Chili's, McDonald's, Ford, and Hornitos Tequila.
+In 2019, he became the spokesperson for the Canadian-based Bank of Montreal and the Chicago-based Bank of Montreal subsidiary BMO Harris Bank.

 Morris started out as an on-air personality for BET, hosting HotWyred, an interactive tech and gaming show as well as the daily music and entertainment news show BET Now in addition to other appearances.
 Morris also hosted the game show BrainRush on Cartoon Network as part of CN Real.

 Morris's breakthrough came when he was cast as Winston Bishop in the comedy series New Girl on Fox (2011–2018).
 Morris did not appear until the second episode - originally, Damon Wayans Jr. was a member of the cast, in the role of Coach.
-However, Wayans' other comedy series, Happy Endings, had already been picked up for a second season on rival network ABC.
-The producers of New Girl initially planned to recast Wayans' role, but later decided not to recast and instead wrote his character out in the second episode.
+However, Wayans's other comedy series, Happy Endings, had already been picked up for a second season on rival network ABC.
+The producers of New Girl initially planned to recast Wayans's role, but later decided not to recast and instead wrote his character out in the second episode.
 Morris cowrote the season 4 episode "Par 5" and directed the final season episode in which Winston reconnects with his dad, played by J.B.
 Smoove.

 In November 2018 it was announced that Morris would be starring in a half-hour sitcom, Woke, based on cartoonist Keith Knight's autobiographical comic strip The K Chronicles on Hulu.
 It ran for two seasons, released in 2020 and 2022, and was canceled in June 2022.

-Morris has also appeared in the films Barbershop: The Next Cut (2016), Game Night (2018), The Christmas Chronicles (2018), Jumanji: The Next Level (2019), Yesterday (2019), Bloodshot (2020) and Desperados (2020).
+Morris has also appeared in the films Barbershop: The Next Cut (2016), Game Night (2018), The Christmas Chronicles (2018), Jumanji: The Next Level (2019), Yesterday (2019), Bloodshot (2020), and Desperados (2020).

-During the Covid-19 lockdown, Morris co-created and starred in the scripted action-comedy podcast Unwanted for QCODE.
+During the COVID-19 lockdown, Morris co-created and starred in the scripted action-comedy podcast Unwanted for QCODE.
 The 8-episode series revolves around a pair of slackers who attempt to capture an escaped murderer hiding in their town for a million-dollar reward.